 I’ve known gardeners to rush to plant everything out when the first sunny, warm day in spring arrives.
 But it is important to be absolutely certain that the frosts have passed and warm weather lies ahead before you risk planting out your tomato plants.

-There are a range of different places where you could grow tomatoes.
-You could grow them, as I do, in a covered growing area (greenhouse or polytunnel).
-You could also grow them outdoors, either in containers, in raised beds or in the ground.
+There are a range of different places where you can grow tomatoes.
+You can grow them, as I do, in a covered growing area (greenhouse or polytunnel).
+You can also grow them outdoors, either in containers, in raised beds or in the ground.

-But while there are plenty of places which will be perfect for growing tomatoes, there are also plenty of places that are not ideal.
+But while there’re plenty of places that will be perfect for growing tomatoes, there are also plenty of places that aren’t ideal.

-It is important to take the basics of climate, conditions, soil etc. into account.
+It’s important to take the basics of climate, conditions, soil etc. into account.
 Think about sunlight and find an area of full sun.
-Make sure your tomatoes are not in a particularly exposed location or they may be damaged by strong winds.
+Make sure your tomatoes aren’t in a particularly exposed location or they may be damaged by strong winds.

-If you are growing in containers, make sure you choose containers that are large enough to accommodate your plants.
+If you’re growing in containers, choose ones that are large enough to accommodate your plants.
 Make sure, wherever you grow tomatoes, that their needs are met.

 Some tomato plants can support themselves.
-But many, indeed most, will require some form of support as they grow if you are to get the best from them.
+But most need some form of support as they grow if you are to get the best from them.

 Check out this article on supports for tomato plants to get some suggestions about which option to consider, and for tips on making your own from things that might be readily available to you where you live.

-Companion plants or guilds around your tomato plants can help increase your yield and help you get the best possible results.
+Companion plants around your tomato plants help increase their yield and get you the best possible results.

 Borage, marigolds, basil and nasturtiums are common tomato companion plants, but you can see our entire list of veggies, herbs and flowers that benefit tomatoes here.

 One of the easiest ways to go wrong in a garden is to give your plants too much water.
-It is important to understand how much water tomatoes require on average.
-But also how their water requirements differ over the course of their growth period.
+It’s important to understand how much water tomatoes require on average.
+But also how those requirements differ over the course of their growth period.

-Watering wrongly can also cause problems.
-It is best to water tomato plants at the base, and to avoid getting any water on the foliage and fruits.
-Water resting on foliage can increase the risk of diseases, and sometimes cause scorching in hot sun.
+Avoid watering tomatoes from above.
+It’s best to water tomato plants at the base.
+Water resting on foliage increases the risk of diseases, and sometimes causes scorching in the hot sun.

 You’d be surprised by how many people just stick tomato plants in the ground or in containers, and expect the soil and sunshine to deliver what they need.

-But not fertilizing tomato plants can significantly reduce yield.
-Tomatoes are relatively ‘hungry’ plants, and they do need some extra feed, especially during the flowering and fruiting period to achieve the best harvests possible.
+Tomatoes are relatively ‘hungry’ plants, and they need extra nutrients, especially during the flowering and fruiting period to achieve the best harvests possible.

-I use a comfrey liquid feed on the tomatoes in my polytunnel, in addition to adding slow-release fertilizers in the form of mulch (see below).
+I use a comfrey liquid feed in addition to adding slow-release fertilizers in the form of mulch (see below).

 Related Reading: My Homemade Tomato Fertilizer Recipe Perfected Over 30+ Years

-But when using fertilizers on your tomatoes, it is important to realise that not all fertilizers are perfect for tomato plants.
+But when using fertilizers on your tomatoes, it’s important to realize not all fertilizers are perfect for tomato plants.

-Tomato plants do need plenty of nitrogen, especially during the early stages of their growth.
-But adding a general purpose, nitrogen rich fertilizer to tomato plants when they are flowering and fruiting can actually do more harm than good.
+Tomato plants need plenty of nitrogen, especially during the early stages of their growth.
+But adding a general purpose, nitrogen rich fertilizer to tomato plants when they’re flowering and fruiting can do more harm than good.

-Adding too much nitrogen can encourage plants to put too much energy into putting on green, leafy growth.
-And this can limit the yield by drawing the plant’s energy and attention away from flowers and fruit.
+Adding too much nitrogen can encourage plants to put too much energy into putting on green, leafy growth rather than fruit.

 Adding a mulch around tomato plants is crucial for maximising yield and getting the best results possible.
 Mulches act as slow-release fertilizers, build and improve the soil over time, help retain soil moisture and protect the soil surface.

-The nitrogen issue described above is also relevant when it comes to the mulch that you use around tomato plants.
-Avoid nitrogen dominated mulches like grass clippings and opt instead for a mulch of comfrey, good quality compost or another more balanced mix.
+The nitrogen issue described above comes into play when it comes to the mulch you use around tomato plants.
+Avoid nitrogen-dominated mulches like grass clippings and opt instead for a mulch of comfrey, good quality compost or another more balanced mix.

-16. Not Dealing With Tomato Pests in a Timely Fashion
+12. Not Dealing With Tomato Pests and Diseases In a Timely Fashion

 In an organic garden, the best way to deal with pests is wholistically.
 By creating biodiverse ecosystems, with plenty of plants and beneficial wildlife, we can keep things in balance.